mikelikesrobots/mikelikesrobots.github.io/blog/2024-01-22-docker-compose-in-gg/index.md

 Docker is very widely known in the DevOps world, but if you haven't heard of it, it's a way of taking a software application and bundling it up with all its dependencies so it can be easily moved around and run as an application.
 For example, if you have a Python application, you have two options:

-1. Ask the user to install Python, the `pip` dependencies needed to run the application, and give instructions on downloading and running the application;
+1. Ask the user to install Python, the `pip` dependencies needed to run the application, and give instructions on downloading and running the application; or
 1. Ask the user to install Docker, then provide a single command to download and run your application.

 Either option is viable, but it's clear to see the advantages of the Docker method.